inblockio/aqua-example-ai-agent/README.md

 # aqua-example-ai-agent
 Key files to replicate the demo presented on the https://digitalfreedom.substack.com

-Find artifacts of the PoC for verification in the zip file.
+Find artefacts of the PoC for verification in the zip file.

 Thanks to @rht for building the prototype.